DataDog/integrations-core/journald/README.md

 You can filter specific _system-level_ units by using these parameters:

 - `include_units`: Includes all system-level units specified.
-To collect
 - `exclude_units`: Excludes all system-level units specified.